 How We Diagnose and Classify Childhood Germ Cell Tumors of the Brain

 Effective treatment starts with an accurate diagnosis.
-Doctors typically confirm a diagnosis using a combination of physical and neurological exams, advanced imaging studies, blood tests,
+Doctors typically confirm a diagnosis using a combination of physical and neurological exams, advanced imaging studies, blood tests, and lumbar puncture.

 Successfully treating your child's germ cell tumor depends on identifying the tumor type and location.
 We classify germ cell tumors of the brain into two main types: